-A large number of Newman marks have been recorded on boards and canvases from the 1850s onwards.
-An early example is a work by Boyce, 1857, stencilled on a prepared board (information from Cathy Proudlove).
+A large number of Newman stamps and label have been recorded on boards and canvases from the 1850s onwards.
+For illustrations of these marks, see British canvas, stretcher and panel suppliers’ marks.
+Part 5, E to N on this website.
+An early example is a work by George Boyce, A Girl by a Beech Tree in a Landscape, 1857 (Tate), stencilled on millboard (information from Cathy Proudlove).
 Examples from the 1880s include George Reid’s Sir Henry Frere, 1881 (National Portrait Gallery), John William Waterhouse’s The Lady of Shalott, 1888 (Tate), Charles Napier Kennedy's Neptune, 1889 (Walker Art Gallery, see Morris 1996) and Yeend King's From Green to Gold, exh.1889 (Walker Art Gallery, see Morris 1996).
 The watercolour artist, Alfred William Hunt, used several Newman sketchbooks, mainly in the 1870s (Ashmolean Museum, see Newall 2004 pp.173-8).
 John Brett recorded using Newman’s colours, 1884-1892 (Lowry 2001 p.40).

 Marked supports from the 1890s and subsequently include Charles Wellington Furse’s John Murray, c.1891 (National Portrait Gallery), John Gilbert’s A Venetian Council of War, 1891-2, marked beneath three feathers: NEWMAN.
 SOHO SQUARE.
 LONDON (Manchester Art Gallery), Walter Sickert’s George Holyoake, exh.1892 (National Portrait Gallery), Arthur Tomson's Piping down the Valleys Wild, exh.1892 (Walker Art Gallery, see Morris 1996), John Singer Sargent’s Mannikin in the Snow, c.1891-3 (Metropolitan Museum of Art, see Katlan 1987 p.283), Frederick Sandys’ James R. Bulwer, 1894 (Inner Temple, London, see Elzea 2001 pp.280, 340), William Charles Estall’s The Sheepfold, by 1897 (Manchester Art Gallery), Philip Wilson Steer’s The Toilet of Venus, 1898 (Tate), The Falls, Richmond, Yorkshire, 1903 (National Gallery of Victoria, Australia, see Payne 2007 p.51), Sunset, 1913 (Clark Art Institute, Williamstown, MA, see Lees 2012 p.751), Painswick Beacon, 1915 (Tate, see Hackney 1999 p.126) and Self-portrait, 1920 (Fitzwilliam Museum).
 As well as using Newman’s canvas on occasion, John Singer Sargent used a sketchbook supplied by Newman, 1918 (Fogg Art Museum, Cambridge see Stewart 2000 p.34), and appears to have used Newman moist colours in tubes; eight out of 15 colours surviving in his studio were supplied by Newman (Marjorie B. Cohn, Wash and gouache: a study of the development of the materials of watercolor, Fogg Art Museum, 1977, p.66).